alphagov/government-service-design-manual/service-manual/users/user-research/multivariate-testing.md

 ---

 #A/B and multivariate experiments
-We interviewed Craig Sullivan, an industry guru on conversion optimization.
+We interviewed Craig Sullivan, an industry expert on conversion optimization.
 He explains when he uses A/B and multivariate experiments in the design process.

 <figure class="media-player-wrapper video">
   <a href="https://www.youtube.com/watch?v=mS0RKEUPnLA">Watch Craig Sullivan explain A/B and multivariate testing</a>